-- Cover the drive pinion and axle tube areas with a rag to protect them from metal filings. - Pilot drill a through hole from the inside, then drill an 11.2mm [7/16"] hole from the outside.

-Tap the hole from the outside using $\frac{1}{4}$ "NPT thread tap.

-- Remove any sharp edges that may chip off from around the hole and fall into the housing. - ☐ Very carefully, remove the rags and inspect with a service light inside the housing to ensure no metal filings are left behind.
+Cover the drive pinion and axle tube areas with a rag to protect them from metal filings.
+Pilot drill a hole on the center of the marking, then drill an 11.2mr [7/16"] hole through. ☐ Tap the hole from the outside using 1⁄4"NPT thread tap.
+Remove any sharp edges that may chip off from around the hole and fall into the housing. ☐ Very carefully, remove the rags and inspect with a service light inside the housing to ensure no metal filings are left behind.